Disaster Manual: Section 4 - Landlord/Tenant Issues

 Appeals from Eviction for Nonpayment of Rent

 See Tex.
 R. Civ.
 P. 510.9; Tex.
 Prop.
-Code §§ 24.0053, 24.0054; Tex.
-R. Civ.
-P. 510.9.
+Code §§ 24.00511, 24.00512, 24.0052, 24.0053, 24.0054.
 To appeal an eviction judgment in the justice court, the tenant must, within five calendar days (including weekends and holidays) of the court’s judgment, either (1) file an appeal bond with a good surety in the amount set by the judge, (2) make a cash deposit with the justice court for the amount of the appeal bond, or (3) file a statement of inability to afford payment of court costs stating that the tenant is financially unable to pay the appeal bond or make the cash deposit.
 In addition, if the tenant is appealing by filing either an appeal bond or a statement of inability to afford payment of court costs and a reason for the eviction is nonpayment of rent and the tenant wants to stay in possession during the appeal, the tenant must pay one rental period’s rent into the justice court registry within five days of filing the appeal bond or the statement.
 If the tenant fails to timely make this payment, the landlord may ask the justice court for a writ of possession and have the tenant removed from the property.
 Even if that happens, the appeal continues and will still be sent up to the county court.

 Tenant’s Remedies Regarding Revocation of Certificate of Occupancy

 Tex.
 Prop.
 Code § 92.023 states that a landlord who has the certificate of occupancy revoked for his leased premises is liable to a tenant not in default for (1) the full amount of tenant’s security deposit; (2) a pro rata portion of any rental payment paid in advance; (3) tenant’s actual